 I love it when credit card companies get competitive with each other.
 For all the bad press credit cards get, there is a lot of good to be had, if you use credit cards correctly.
-Citi Price Rewind is the latest example of how consumers win when they use credit cards the right way.
-Citi Price Rewind is a price protection program that works for consumers.
+The most obvious example is credit card rewards programs.
+Cash back, travel rewards, airline miles, and points are just a few of the lucrative programs available to consumers.
+The Citi Price Rewind program is one of the latest examples of how consumers win when they use credit cards the right way.
+Citi Price Rewind is a price protection program that helps consumers shop with confidence.

 Citi Price Rewind – How it Works